Cesar Conde (artist)

-Cesar Conde was born September 23, 1963 in the Philippines.
-He came to Seattle in the early 70's, when his family emigrated to the United States.
-Both his parents were white collared professionals.
+Cesar Conde (born September 23, 1963) is a Filipino-born American artist.
+He came to Seattle in the early 1970s, when his family emigrated to the United States.
+Both his parents were white-collar professionals.
 Conde went to a public school in Seattle and was part of the first busing integration program.
-However his first year of schooling was in Chicago's west side, where he was exposed to African-American, Latino and Polish communities.
+However, his first year of schooling was in Chicago's west side, where he was exposed to African-American, Latino and Polish communities.
 He grew up pressured to assimilate in the American culture in order to survive.

 Travel exposed Conde to different cultures, which is reflected in his art.
 He learned to draw in Florence, Italy and studied painting in Monflanquin, France.